 - Visit to UAS, Bangalore.

-- Interaction with faculty of horticulture department at UAS.
+- Interaction with faculty of the horticulture department at UAS.

 - Overnight at Bangalore.

 - Visit to local floriculture farms and interaction with farmers.

 - Training on flower cultivation.

-- Overnight in Bangalore.
+- Overnight in Bangalore

-- Visit to International Flower Auction Ltd. Bangalore (IFAB). - Training on online auction and export potential of floriculture industry. - Awareness on development of cold chain in flowers.
+- Visit to International Flower Auction ltd. Bangalore (IFAB). - Training on online auction and export potential of the floriculture industry. - Awareness of the development of the cold chain in flowers.